10 Reasons Why You Should Study Nursing

 • Community education and public health

-There is no limit to what you can specialize on with your nursing degree.
-You can be an administrator, entrepreneur, professor, policymaker, blogger, researchers and even a doctor of nursing practice at the zenith of your nursing profession.
+There is no limit to what you can specialize in with your nursing degree.
+You can be an administrator, entrepreneur, professor, policymaker, blogger, researcher, and even a doctor of nursing practice at the zenith of your nursing profession.
 There are so many opportunities for nurses outside the hospital setting.
-Nursing is a labour intensive profession as nurses are becoming more mobile throughout healthcare, politics, business and other spheres of human endeavour.
-They gain more influence that positions them to be agents of change in the society.
+Nursing is a labor-intensive profession as nurses are becoming more mobile throughout healthcare, politics, business, and other spheres of human endeavor.
+They gain more influence that positions them to be agents of change in society.

 You can also use your nursing degree or relevant certification to secure employment abroad.
 And regardless of where you choose to settle, there’s no limit to the nursing roles available for you.

-You can go into teaching, forensic nursing, management, prison nursing and lots more.
-Another available option is to further your studies and do you Master’s or PhD in the various fields of nursing.
-You can also choose to specialize in areas like palliative care, oncology or cardiac.
+You can go into teaching, forensic nursing, management, prison nursing, and lots more.
+Another available option is to further your studies and do your Master’s or PhD in the various fields of nursing.
+You can also choose to specialize in areas like palliative care, oncology, or cardiac.
 The opportunities are unlimited if you’re willing to pay the price.

 It is interesting to note that not only is the nursing profession rewarding but also, nurses are highly respected in society.
 Their opinions and views are listened to as much as those of the surgeons and doctors they are working with.

 Nursing also has a vibrant professional body and community.
-It is positively stuffed with community boards, organizations and interactive blogs.
-Vibrant bodies like the American Nursing Association (ANA) consists of highly professional nurses at the peak of their careers.
+It is positively stuffed with community boards, organizations, and interactive blogs.
+Vibrant bodies like the American Nursing Association (ANA) consist of highly professional nurses at the peak of their careers.
 If you’re a nurse and belong to any professional body, you’ll have a foretaste of what it feels like to be in a highly respected profession.

 Tap to Watch